Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Analysis

-Now we are able to state the convergence result of the inexact version of our algorithm, which follows directly from the theory of \citet{CPL18a}. \begin{lemma} If $B_t$ is chosen so that the smallest eigenvalue of $B_t$ is no smaller than some constant $C_1$ (which is allowed to be nonpositive) for all $t$, and $Q^{\AL^t}_{B_t}$ is $C_2$-strongly convex for some $C_2>0$ for all $t$ and $C_1 + C_2 > 0$, then the update direction obtained by solving \eqref{eq:quadratic} at least $\gamma$-approximately for some $\gamma \in [0,1)$ is a descent direction, and the backtracking line search procedure in Algorithm \ref{alg:linesearch} terminates in finite steps and the generated step size is lower bounded by a positive constant that is $(1 + \sqrt{\gamma})$ times smaller than the lower bound provided by Lemma \ref{lemma:linesearch}. \end{lemma}
+We are now able to present the convergence results of the inexact version of our algorithm. \begin{lemma} If $B_t$ is chosen so that the smallest eigenvalue of $B_t$ is no smaller than some constant $C_1$ (can be nonpositive) for all $t$, $Q^{\AL^t}_{B_t}$ is $C_2$-strongly convex for some $C_2>0$ for all $t$, and $(1 + \sqrt{\gamma})C_1 + (1 - \sqrt{\gamma}) C_2 > 0$, then the update direction obtained by solving \eqref{eq:quadratic} at least $\gamma$-approximately for some $\gamma \in [0,1)$ is a descent direction, and Algorithm~\ref{alg:linesearch} terminates in finite steps, with the generated step size lower bounded by